-Professors: Corrigan, Haeckl (Co-Chair), Manwell (Co-Chair), Shapiro
+Professors: Haeckl (Co-Chair), Landvatter, Manwell (Co-Chair), Platte

 Classics is the original interdisciplinary major—and the study of classics at Kalamazoo College allows students to experience every facet of the cultures of the Greeks and Romans, spanning a period of more than a thousand years and the entire Mediterranean world.
 The study of the classical languages, classical Greek and Latin, is essential to this, but the department also encourages exploration of antiquity through courses in archaeology, art, history, religion, philosophy, as well as literature in translation.